Green Berkeley Tie Dye Tomato (Organic 75 Days)

-Last season the taste explosion of the Pink Berkeley Tie Dye impressed us, so this year we just had to try the green side of the Tie Dyes.
+Last season the taste explosion of the Green Berkeley Tie Dye Tomato impressed us.
+So, this year we just had to try the green side of the Tie Dyes.
 An entanglement of flavors, a hint of sweetness at the beginning of a bite, moving through to a lightly tart, savory side with a salty edge.
-The exterior is a burnt orange shade with metallic green stripes that encompasses the round to oblate, 8-16 oz fruit.
+The exterior of the Green Berkeley Tie Dye Tomato is a burnt orange shade with metallic green stripes that encompasses the round to oblate, 8-16 oz fruit.
 The tricolored interior is succulent and meaty with green, red, and a little creamy yellow swirling shades.

 Germination: 7-14 days

 Starting Indoors: 6 weeks before the last frost.
 Provide 75-80ºF soil temperatures.
 Sow 2-3 seeds per cell/pot, thin to the strongest seedling, or use the 20 Row seedling flat, transplanting into individual pots when seedlings get their 3rd set of leaves.
 Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer, diluted to ¼ of the suggested measurement.
 Transplant out after the last frost.
 Space 24-36" apart